 Explore Orlando dining outside of the theme parks, where you’ll find hearty Italian, authentic Thai and Cuban offerings around the city.
 From fine dining near the theme parks to speakeasy cocktails on Restaurant Row, these restaurants are bringing their A-game.
 Be sure to reserve a table on your next vacation to Orlando.

-Restaurant Row is found in the upscale Dr. Phillips area of Orlando, as seen in the lead photo above.
+Restaurant Row is found in the upscale Dr. Phillips area of Orlando. (seen in the lead photo)

 Don’t be surprised if Chris Christini, owner of this upscale AAA Four-Diamond restaurant, greets you at the door or stops by your table to check on the meal.
 He takes pride in his establishment, with an emphasis on top-notch service and quality northern Italian cuisine, including homemade ravioli, prime filet mignon and the signature veal chop.